KhalidOwlWalid/OwlCppWorkspace/cmake_hell/01-target_include_directories/README.md

 Imagine having to change each relative path one by one in different C++ implementation and just hoping that you do not break anything!

 ### External libraries
+TODO(Khalid): Make this example as a separate thing.
+Create a static (.a) and dynamic (.so) library to show it can be used?

 If your project depends on external libraries, you need to specify the include directories for those libraries so the compiler can find the header files.

 ### Visbility for other targets